Paros, the secret island

 Flying with Aegean Air, you can get to Paros, via Athens, from most major European capitals.
 But in the summer season the fastest way is to fly to Mykonos, from where you can reach Paros in 45 minutes by boat.
 For a more exciting (but also longer) journey, head for Paros in one of the Blue Star Ferries that leaves the port of Piraeus daily.
 As for Antiparos, it is accessible by boat from Parikia.

-Transform marble into jewelry
+Transform marble into art

-Head to sea with the pirates of Naoussa
+Follow the pirates of Naoussa

 Our address book